Lollardy: Denial of sacraments and sacramentals

-The Lollards did not believe that the church practices of baptism and confession were necessary for salvation.

 Believing in a universal priesthood, the Lollards challenged the Church's authority to invest or to deny the divine authority to make a man a priest.
-Denying any special status to the priesthood, Lollards thought confession to a priest was unnecessary since according to them priests did not have the ability to forgive sins.
-However, while it is beneficial to confess to a good priest, it is perilous to confess to a bad one.
+Lollards also did not view oral confession to a priest (auricular confession) as strictly necessary for the remission of sins.
+However, they strongly maintained that contrition of the heart and confession to God were essential for salvation.
+While they believed it is beneficial to confess to a good priest, it is perilous to confess to a bad one.
 Lollards challenged the practice of clerical celibacy and believed priests should not hold government positions as such temporal matters would likely interfere with their spiritual mission.

+Lollard views on baptism were diverse, and while some radicals were accused of denying the need for infant baptism, the movement generally focused on the distinction between the "baptism of water" and the "baptism of the Spirit."
+John Wycliffe’s own theology, which underpins Lollardy, was rooted in a revival of Augustinianism.
+This tradition emphasizes the necessity of grace and the "baptism of the Spirit" for salvation, even if it downplays the absolute necessity of the physical ritual if a priest is unavailable or corrupt.
+Lollard rejection of "baptism of water" was often a critique of the ceremony's necessity rather than the sacraments underlying spiritual reality.

-They considered praying to saints and honouring of their images to be a form of idolatry.
+Lollards also considered praying to saints and honouring of their images to be a form of idolatry.
 Oaths, fasting and prayers for the dead were thought to have no scriptural basis.
 They had a poor opinion of the trappings of the Catholic Church, including holy water, bells, organs, and church buildings.
 They rejected the value of papal pardons.